finos/symphony-bdk-java/README.md

 ## Extending health metrics

-The Symphony Bot application monitoring system is based on Spring Actuators.
+The Symphony Bot SDK monitoring system is based on Spring Actuators.
 By default, it exposes the following health metrics:

 * **overall system health status**: represented by the top ```status``` field.
 It shows 'UP' if all other metrics are fine, that is, 'UP'.
 * **diskspace**: disk space metrics.
 It shows 'DOWN' when the available disk space is below the defined threshold.